learn-co-curriculum/phase-3-ruby-oo-basics-putting-the-pieces-together-lab/README.md

-# Object Orientation Basics: Putting the Pieces Together
+# Putting It All Together: Object Orientation Basics

+## Learning Goals

+- Create basic classes using Ruby

 ## Introduction